Kirwan

 Employment performance in Kirwan has been below expectations when compared to most other areas nationally

-Over the year to September 2025, labour force levels increased by 0.2%, but employment declined by 1.4%, causing unemployment to rise by 1.5 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kirwan's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.
+Conversely, agriculture, forestry & fishing employs only 0.5% of local workers, below Rest of Qld's 4.5%.
+The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population figures.
+Over the 12 months to September 2025, labour force levels increased by 0.2%, while employment declined by 1.4%, leading to a rise in unemployment of 1.5 percentage points.
+In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by only 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kirwan's employment mix indicates potential local employment growth of 6.5% over five years and 13.6% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment